ethancpwoo/quadrupedal-sim/README.md

 ## Training Process

 Agent will be provided chassis velocity, position and RPY.
 Agent will generate action consisting of position control values for each DOF every 60 timesteps or every .25 seconds.
-Simulation will reset every 10 seconds and gradient will be updated after 100 trials.
+Simulation will reset every 10 seconds (each episode is 10 seconds) and gradient will be updated after 100 episodes.

 # Reward Values